This Sweet Potato Cheesecake with Marshmallow Meringue is a flavor explosion. It's easy to make and the perfect recipe for the upcoming Holidays.

 Start with the crust.
 I decided to go with a graham cracker crust.
 Straight-forward, nothing fancy.
 Just graham cracker crumbs, sugar, and butter.
 If you like the idea of having nuts in the crust, you could replace ½ cup of graham cracker crumbs with a ½ cup of finely chopped pecan nuts.
 Delicious either way!

 The cream cheese should be soft.
 Take it out of the fridge and let it stand on the counter for an hour before you start.
 This prevents you from overmixing the filling.
 Cold cream cheese needs longer to get creamy without any lumps.

 You can use canned sweet potato puree, or you can do it on your own.
-I used homemade sweet potato puree for this Sweet Potato Cheesecake.
+I used homemade sweet potato puree for this recipe.
 It is very, very easy to make.
-You can’t do anything wrong.
+You can't do anything wrong.

 Preheat oven to 350°F / 175°C. Poke sweet potatoes a few times with a skewer.
 Then brush them lightly with olive oil and bake for about 55-60 minutes until very soft when poking with a skewer.
 Let cool to room temperature.
 Then peel and cut a few times.

 Place the sweet potatoes in a food processor and pulse until it is very creamy, smooth, and no lumps remain.
 You can make the puree one day ahead and store it in the fridge.

 After the cheesecake is completely chilled, it's time to make the marshmallow meringue.

 For perfect fluffy and creamy marshmallow meringue, you need just 3 ingredients.
 Egg whites, sugar, and cream of tartar.